 He failed to win Prizefighter and the WBC heavyweight championship, he also fought twice for the Latvian heavyweight title.
 In Prizefighter, Carl Baker, the Fridge, beat him and it was Vitali Klitsckho’s fists that ended Danny’s WBC fight in 2004.
 In the same year Williams had been brilliant as a massive underdog to beat Mike Tyson.
 It was his finest night and it was probably over 70 fights ago.

 At some point in the Nineties Williams bumped into my dad at York Hall.
 He went over, said “hello” and remembered that a decade earlier my dad had dropped him home after the training at Brixton.
-Two weeks ago I called my dad to tell him Danny had just been stopped in Russia and he went silent, no doubt doing the sums in his head.
+In September I called my dad to tell him Danny had just been stopped in Russia and he went silent, no doubt doing the sums in his head.

 I never need reminding that Williams is a good guy and was a great fighter, now let’s look after him.